 Francis Cardinal George, OMI (1937-2015) served as Archbishop of Chicago for seventeen years.
 A member of the Missionary Oblates of Mary Immaculate, Cardinal George assumed a prominent position among U.S. Cardinals, serving as the President of the United States Conference of Catholic Bishops from 2007 to 2010.
 He earned a PhD in Philosophy from Tulane University and a Doctorate of Sacred Theology from the Pontifical University Urbaniana in Rome.
 His other books include The Difference God Makes: A Catholic Vision of Fath, Communion and Culture and God in Action: How Faith in God Addresses the Challenges of the World.

-Mary Hirschfeld is Assistant Professor of Economics & Theology at Villanova University.
+Mary Hirschfeld is Associate Professor of Economics & Theology at Villanova University.
 She specializes in the fields of macroeconomics and economic history.
 In 2013, she was inducted into the Dominican School of Philosophy & Theology College of Fellows.
 Hirschfeld is the author of several articles on economics in the Review of Economics and Statistics, the Journal of Economic Education, and History of Political Economy, as well as a recent article on moral theology in the Journal of the Society of Christian Ethics.

 Jesus Fernandez-Villaverde is Professor of Economics at the University of Pennsylvania.
 He serves as a Research Associate of the National Bureau of Economic Research, Penn’s Population Studies Center, and the Centre for Economic Policy Research.
 His research focuses primarily on the computation and estimation of dynamic stochastic general equilibrium (DSGE) models.
 He is co-author ofMacroeconomics: A Dynamic Approach (Forthcoming from Princeton University Press).